GwenP88/holbertonschool-higher_level_programming/python-hello_world/README.md

 ## Description
 This project is an introduction to Python scripting at Holberton School.
 It focuses on using the Python interpreter, printing text and variables, working with strings (including indexing and slicing), and following the official Python coding style with **pycodestyle** (PEP8 / PyCode).

+---

 ## Learning Objectives

-By the end of this project, you should be able to explain:
-- How to use the Python interpreter
+During this project, I learned how to use the Python interpreter and actually understand what it is doing instead of just hoping for the best.
-- How to print text and variables using `print()`
-- How to use strings in Python
+I learned how to print text and variables properly using `print()`, and how to work with strings without getting lost in quotes.

-- What indexing and slicing are
+I discovered how indexing and slicing work, which made accessing parts of a string much more precise (and much less random).
-- What the official Python coding style is and how to check code with `pycodestyle`
+Finally, I learned what the official Python coding style is, why it matters, and how to check my code with `pycodestyle` so Python — and reviewers — stay happy.

+---

 ## Requirements
 ### Python Scripts